SovereignCloudStack/standards/Standards/scs-XXXX-vN-standard-template.md

 ---
 title: _Descriptive title_
-type: Standard  # | Decision Record | Procedural
+type: Standard  # | Procedural
 status: Draft
 track: Global  # | IaaS | Ops | KaaS | IAM
 ---

 <!---
-This is a template striving to provide a starting point for creating a standard or decision record adhering to scs-0001.
+This is a template striving to provide a starting point for creating a standard adhering to scs-0001.
 Replace at least all text which is _italic_.
 See https://github.com/SovereignCloudStack/standards/blob/main/Standards/scs-0001-v1-sovereign-cloud-standards.md
 --->